 3. ExpressVPN – Based in British Virgin Islands

-I personally consider ExpressVPN to be safest choice in the marketplace of VPNs.
-Not only is the VPN away from “Internet Enemy” jurisdictions, but BVI is an autonomous nation.
+I personally consider ExpressVPN to be safest choice in the marketplace.
+A VPN that doesn’t keep logs and is away from “Internet Enemy” jurisdictions, definitely falls under the “respects user privacy” category.

 On January 2017, Turkish authorities raided ExpressVPN data centers to investigate the assassination of Andrei Karlov (Russian Ambassador of Turkey), which occurred on the 19 December 2016 by Mevlüt Mert Altıntaş (an off-duty police official).

 While that much is clear, the investigation did not come to a halt.
 Authorities tried finding links to other individuals involved, only to find out the police officer’s Facebook and Gmail were deleted.

 Digital traces revealed, the action was done over a private connection, operated by ExpressVPN.After seizing the server in question and conducting a thorough inspection, no useful information was revealed.

 This forced investigators to contact ExpressVPN directly for logs.
 The provider mentioned about its NO LOGS policy, standing at the forefront for privacy in the marketplace of VPNs.